doverunner/multi-drm-react-native-sdk/README.md

 ### Set Native Multi-DRM SDK - Android, iOS

-- The `doverunner-react-native-sdk` uses the [DOVERUNNER Multi-DRM SDK][3].
+- The `doverunner-react-native-sdk` uses the [DoveRunner Multi-DRM SDK][3].
-- This `DOVERUNNER Multi-DRM SDK` is used to acquire and manage licences.
+- This `DoveRunner Multi-DRM SDK` is used to acquire and manage licences.
 - SDK is applied to Android and iOS platforms, and the settings and usage methods for each platform are as follows.

 #### **Android**